 There are lots of gift-giving holidays in winter, so it's extra good news that there are tons of shopping holidays in fall.
 In addition to those Black Friday and Cyber Monday sales, you can expect major sales on Columbus Day, too.
 The U.S. News and World Report recommends buying outdoor furniture and grills in September and TVs and electronics in November (watch out for pre-Black Friday sales).
 You'll have all your holiday gifts before you know it!

 The football season starts in September, which means that it's also the time for tailgating.
-According to numbers collected by CNN, around 18 percent of fans tailgate before games, with 10 percent of those folks not even going to the actual sports event.
-Is there any other sport where you don't have to shell out the money to go to the event but can still get in on the action?
+According to numbers collected by CNN, around 18 percent of fans tailgate before games, with 10 percent of those folks not even going to the actual game.
+Is there any other sport where you don't have to shell out the money for tickets but can still get in on the action?
 We think not!

 If your favorite part of cooler weather is getting ready for ski season, then take note: Some ski resorts open as early as October.
-According to Ski.com, resorts in Colorado, Utah, and Maine all have reliable early-season open dates, thanks to their ability to make snow and their routine luck in landing in the path of some early-season storms.
+According to Ski.com, resorts in Colorado, Utah, and Maine all have reliable early-season open dates, thanks to their ability to make snow and their routine luck with late fall storms.

-In North America, the autumnal equinox occurs on September 22nd or 23rd, which is why it's also sometimes referred to as the September equinox.
-As The Old Farmer's Almanac explains, “during the equinox, the sun crosses … the 'celestial equator'—an imaginary extension into space of Earth's equator line.
+In North America, the autumnal equinox occurs on Sept.
+22 or 23, which is why it's also sometimes referred to as the September equinox.
+As The Old Farmer's Almanac explains, "During the equinox, the sun crosses … the 'celestial equator'—an imaginary extension into space of Earth's equator line.
 The equinox occurs precisely when the sun's center passes through this line.
 When the sun crosses the equator from north to south, this marks the autumnal equinox; when it crosses from south to north, this marks the vernal equinox."
-It's also the point in the year when the days start to get shorter and the darkness arrives earlier each evening, which is great news for all those monsters lurking in the night this time of year.
+It's also the point in the year when the days start to get shorter and the darkness arrives earlier each evening.

 Not everyone can appreciate fall because not every place experiences it.
-According to National Geographic, “places near the equator experience little seasonal variation… They have about the same amount of daylight and darkness throughout the year.
+According to National Geographic, "Places near the equator experience little seasonal variation… They have about the same amount of daylight and darkness throughout the year.
 These places remain warm year-round.
-Near the equator, regions typically have alternating rainy and dry seasons.”
-And for more reasons to fall for fall, here are 17 Reasons Why Fall Is the Best Time to Start a New Relationship.
+Near the equator, regions typically have alternating rainy and dry seasons."